-For Windows, download Installer.2\14.Windows.zip .
+Windows is against my religion.
+The last time I generated Windows binaries was for version 2.14.
+YOu can download Installer.2_14.Windows.zip from SimTK.org.
 Find it in Windows Explorer (a Windows Explorer window probably opened automatically when you downloaded the package).
-Right-click on Installer.2\14.Windows.zip and click on "Extract to the specified folder" in the mouse menu.
-In the "Destination path," type "C:\Users\Installer.2\14.Windows", or some other path of your choice.
+Right-click on Installer.2_14.Windows.zip and click on "Extract to the specified folder" in the mouse menu.
+In the "Destination path," type "C:\Users\Installer.2_14.Windows", or some other path of your choice.
 Don't extract it in "Program Files," because on some Windows flavors this directory does not allow writing output files.
-Version 2.4 is not yet available for Windows, so Windows users will not be able to do all of the examples, in particular Exercise 8 (fitting to density maps).